Amid carnage of war, Syria readies for Assad re-election

 "I painted it the same day.
 I don't want trouble," he said.

-In more upscale neighborhoods like Shaalan, where authorities are less inclined to issue direct orders to privately owned businesses, peer pressure is just as effective.
+In more upscale neighbourhoods like Shaalan, where authorities are less inclined to issue direct orders to privately owned businesses, peer pressure is just as effective.

-Young men and women have also embraced a new fashion for military fatigues and boots, part of the militaristic fervor whipped up by Assad's supporters.
+Young men and women have also embraced a new fashion for military fatigues and boots, part of the militaristic fervour whipped up by Assad's supporters.

 One woman even dressed up her pet dog, a small Chihuahua, in military camouflage, much to the distress of people around her who thought the authorities might take offence.